Top 35 Marketing KPIs That You Should be Tracking in 2022

 Tags or mentions of your brand show that people are talking about you regardless of if your brand is active on that social media channel or not.
-Being mentioned and tagged by people creates a greater awareness of your brand, plus there’s no better advocate of your business than your customers that make a free advertisement of your product / service that way.
+Being mentioned and tagged by people creates a greater awareness of your brand, plus there’s no better advocate of your business than your customers that make a free advertisement of your product/service that way.

-Product markeing KPIs
+Product Marketing KPIs

 Based on the different priorities of businesses, these are a few of the main product marketing KPIs that you should be measuring:

-23. Trail and demo signups
+23. Trail and Demo Signups

-It is important to know the number of trail and demo signups you have over a certain period because this helps you determine if your content and ads are effective and speaking to your targeted audience.
+It is important to know the number of trial and demo signups you have over a certain period because this helps you determine if your content and ads are effective and speaking to your targeted audience.

 If you think that you don’t have enough signups and you’re not hitting your goals, then consider improving your marketing messages by addressing the right pain points and highlighting the value of your product for customers.
 The UI of your sign-up page might also need improvements, too.

-24. Product usage
+24. Product Usage